Prestigious fellowships Overview

 How to Apply

-First, determine which scholarship may be the best fit given your academic status, your discipline, accomplishments, experience, and goals.
-Prestige scholarships are extremely competitive and for most scholarships a very strong academic record is essential.
+First, determine which fellowship may be the best fit given your academic status, your discipline, accomplishments, experience, and goals.
+Prestigious fellowships are highly competitive and for most awards a strong academic record is essential.
 Some scholarships are applied for by sophomores or juniors, others by seniors or graduate students.
 Some are based partly on need; some are limited to certain disciplines.
 Some involve studying abroad, some involve a commitment upon completion (such as the Truman expectation of three years of public service).
-For further information consult the scholarships table, contact the Assistant Director or Director of the Prestige Scholarship Committee (see scholarship committee for contact info), or use the search tool accessible through the useful links page.
+For further information consult the fellowships table, contact faculty/staff on the listed Prestigous Fellowship Committee below or email: firstname.lastname@example.org

-Second, go to the scholarship's website and gather information about what is required to apply.
+Second, go to the fellowship's website and gather information about what is required to apply.
 Consult with faculty who are likely to write recommendations and get their advice.
-You will typically need to secure at least 3 letters or reference but in many cases more, transcripts, and in some cases data about financial need.
-It is your responsibility to gather this information in a timely manner.
+You will typically need to secure at least 2-3 letters of reference, official transcripts, and in some cases data about financial need.
+It will be your responsibility to gather these items in a timely manner.

 |early January||Frost Oxford Scholarship (Medical, Philosophy, and Computer Sciences)|